 Known as “the continent in miniature” for its diversity of landscapes and microclimates, the island of Gran Canaria, Spain, is one of the most important tourist destinations in Spain, capable of offering activities for all tastes: beaches, wellness, golf, sailing, rural tourism, natural parks, hiking trails, shopping…

-In this post we will recommend you the best things to do in this island so that you feel that your trip has been complete, and you will surely want to repeat!
+In this post we will recommend you the best things to do in Gran Canaria so that you feel that your trip has been complete, and you will surely want to repeat!

-Let’s see what things to do in Gran Canaria.
+Let’s see what things to do in the island.

 The Roque Nublo is for Gran Canaria what the Teide for Tenerife or Timanfaya for Lanzarote: a place of reference for all those who want to know the most natural and authentic face of the island.